samborba/aws-rekognition/README.md

 	 - Amazon Rekognition
 	 - Amazon Kinesis Video Streams
 	 - Amazon Kinesis Data Streams
-4. Make sure you have one of selected the regions that have access to the services mentioned:
+4. <a name = "aws-config"></a>Make sure you have one of selected the regions that have access to the services mentioned:
 	 - us-east-1
 	 - us-west-2
 	 - us-west-1